Planning a trip? We can help!

 By Nora Battle

-Here in Myrtle Beach, we enjoy a much milder winter than many experience further North.
-Even in January, we’ll see temperatures in the 60s on occasion!
-But as we head into January and February, it’s a good time to explore some of the great indoor activities the Myrtle Beach area has to offer.
-This quick list of favorites also doubles as good rainy day activities if you see a cloudy forecast while on vacation.
+Every day is a good day to explore some of the great indoor activities the Myrtle Beach area has to offer.
+This quick list of favorites also doubles as good rainy day back up plan if you see a cloudy forecast while on vacation.

 Ripley’s Aquarium

 Probably one of the more well-known and popular indoors attractions in our area, there is a lot to love about Ripley’s Aquarium.
-The new Penguin Exhibit is a must-see for the whole family!
+The Penguin Exhibit is a must-see for the whole family!
 From the Planet Jellies exhibit to the live show at Rainbow Rock, I always learn something new.
 It’s easy to navigate with children, holds their attention and offers lots of hands-on learning opportunities.
-Well worth the cost of admission, but make sure you check their website or local papers before going as you can usually find at least a $5 off coupon.
 Lastly, check out their events calendar for fun activities on weekends throughout the months of January and February.
-For more information, the Ripley's Aquarium website
+The Aquarium also recently added a new Sloth Exhibit featuring the cutest two-toed sloths, Rico and Cleo.

 Myrtle Beach Art Museum